ptpell77/Metagenomes_RT/README.md

 in the directory contianing the Snakefile.
 If this goes smoothly, you can launch a full run using 'snakemake --cores X', with 'X' replaced by the number of cores to use.
 For short jobs, this should run as is, but for larger runs, use a slurm script to allocate time resources.
 An example script is included in XXX.
 For a single test file ('XXX') with X cores, X memory, Sherlock took X long to run the full pipeline (X for fastp and X for DIAMOND).

+## Unlocking:
+If the directory is locked because slurm/something else kills a process, you can unlock it from analysis_dir, by running:

+`singularity shell ../testimage.sif`

+`snakemake --unlock`

+`exit`